OctopusDeploy/Architecture/OctopusServer/ApiVersioning.md

 Accept: application/vnd.octopus.deploymentprocess.v3; q=1.0, application/vnd.octopus.deploymentprocess.v2; q=0.9
 ```

-The correct handler will be picked based on the header value.
-If the server does not support the specified version, it should return `415 Unsupported Media Type` or `406 Not Acceptable`.
+The correct handler will be picked based on the header value (in descending order of `q` value).
+If the server does not support any of the specified versions, it should return `415 Unsupported Media Type` or `406 Not Acceptable`.

 The client would tell the server all the versions it accepts.